 How to Design a Nutrition Facts Label for New Product Launch Success

-Manufacturers of packaged foods and beverage were also greatly affected by the introduction of 'Nutrition Facts'.
-It became important to minimize undesirable nutrients and maximize and highlight the desirable nutrients.
+Manufacturers of packaged foods and beverage were also greatly affected by the introduction of 'Nutrition Facts.'
+It became important to minimize undesirable nutrients and maximize and highlight desirable nutrients.

 Food & Beverage Consumer Dietary Guidelines

 Some nutrients are known as 'nutrients of concern.'
 Health authorities want us to consume less of these.
 They are fats, especially trans fat, and to a lesser extent total and saturated fat.
 Also sugars, sodium, and to a lesser extent, cholesterol.
 Though not classified as a nutrient, calories are also of great concern.

 There are also 'nutrients to encourage.'
 Among them are fiber, protein, vitamins A and C, and the minerals iron and calcium.

 Designing a Nutrition Facts Label

 A product's recipe has the most influence on the nutritional properties and the second most influential factor is the serving size.
 Almost everyone wants to use a smaller size to reduce those 'nutrients of concern.'
 However, there are federal regulations about serving size for most categories of foods and beverages.
 When designing food & beverage packaging, many food entrepreneurs overlook the importance of proper Nutrition Facts Label design and its importance in getting your product off the shelf.